 When starting Profex for the first time, the program will try to locate the BGMN installation directory and structure and device database directories automatically.
 Automatic configuration will also be executed later if the configured paths are invalid.
-It is therefore possible to force automatic setup later by deleting the paths to BGMN and the database directories in the preferences dialog.
+It is therefore possible to force automatic setup later by deleting the paths to BGMN and the database directories in the preferences dialog, followed by closing and starting Profex.
 Automatic setup is platform specific.
 The locations scanned automatically are listed below.